Cecilia Parker: Early life and career

 In November 1935, Parker purchased a new home in Beverly Hills, California.
 The following year she joined the ballet school of Dave Gould at MGM, along with Maureen O'Sullivan.
 By the fall of 1936, Parker was studying singing.

-She played Marian Hardy in the extremely popular Andy Hardy film series in the late 1930s and early 1940s.
+Parker was best known for playing Marian Hardy in the extremely popular Andy Hardy film series in the late 1930s and early 1940s.
 She was in the original Hardy film, A Family Affair, in 1937.
-Mickey Rooney played Andy Hardy in the series, supported by Lewis Stone, Ann Rutherford, and Fay Holden.
-The movies were directed by George B. Seitz.
-Her character, Marian, appeared in most of the films, and her romances were a recurring feature of the series.
+Mickey Rooney played Andy Hardy in the series, supported by Lewis Stone, Fay Holden and Parker portraying his family members, with Ann Rutherford as his sweetheart.
+Parker's character appeared in 12 of the 16 films, and her romances were a recurring feature of the series.

+Parker retired from acting after the film Andy Hardy's Double Life (1942).
+She and her husband operated a real estate business in Ventura, California, from 1946 to 1989.

-Though she and the character she played were absent from the last two Andy Hardy films of the 1940s, she came out of retirement to play Marian Hardy in one more movie, in 1958.
-Andy Hardy Comes Home was an attempt to revive and update the series, but it was not a success.
-Parker then returned to the real estate business that she and her husband operated in Ventura, California and she acted rarely, thereafter.
+Though her Marian Hardy character was absent from the last two Andy Hardy films of the 1940s, Parker briefly returned to acting for the last Andy Hardy movie, 1958's Andy Hardy Comes Home; the attempt to revive and update the series was not a success.
+She made one last screen appearance, in a 1984 television adaptation of the novel Pudd'nhead Wilson, on the anthology series American Playhouse.

 Personal life

 Parker's sister, Linda, was an actress who appeared in a number of uncredited roles in the early 1930s.
 Both sisters once tested for the same part in David Copperfield.
-Parker was a close friend of actress Anne Shirley.
-During the mid-1930s the two kept a standing dinner date on Thursday nights.
+Parker was a close friend of actress Anne Shirley; during the mid-1930s the two kept a standing dinner date on Thursday nights.

 In 1938 she married actor Robert Baldwin, who helped her to become a naturalized American citizen in 1940.
+The couple had three children together, a daughter and two sons.

 Death

-On July 25, 1993, Parker died age of 79 after what The New York Times called "a long illness".
-She was survived by her husband, a daughter, two sons, five grandchildren and one great-grandchild.
-Her husband died in 1996.
+On July 25, 1993, Parker died age of 79, after what The New York Times called "a long illness".